Skip to main content

 We will start with the internal message layout.

-TL-B scheme, which describes messages that can be sent by smart contracts, is as follows:
+TL-B scheme, which describes messages that smart contracts can send, is as follows:

 message$_ {X:Type} info:CommonMsgInfoRelaxed